minhcvo1999/DSC-190-Autoware-Installation/README.md

 # Minh Vo, Team 4 (Autoware), DSC 190

-## Outline of SP24 Activity

-- **W1-W2:** Tried to fix localization for Record/Replay Trajectory from F1Tenth Stack
-- **W3:** Abandoned F1Tenth Stack, team split up—I teamed up with Sebastian doing ROS2 Humble Autoware source installation.
-- **W3-W4:** Iteration of autoware stack build (~500 packages) w/ debugging and compiling into “.repos” file, branched out from Sebastian and installed ROS2 Humble Autoware on a different Docker as a backup solution.
-- **W5-W6:** Installed GPS drivers, DepthAI camera drivers, Eagleye.
-- **W7:** Rejoined Sebastian and tried to implement Record/Replay Trajectory using Eagleye, worked on making Pinout diagram of the wiring system for the GoKart.
-- **W8:** Indiana: Helped collect data around the track and worked on mechanical and electrical tasks such as assembling, fabrication work, and soldering components on the GoKart.
-- **W9-W10:** Documentation of activity.

 ## ROS2 Humble Autoware Installation with Eagleye on 1/5th Car, with F1Tenth Trajectory Record/Replay guide

 ### Prerequisites